artndev/stripe-payments/README.md

-You can find there the simple system of handling card transactions created mainly using React / Express and Stripe.
+You can find there the simple system of handling card transactions created mainly using React / Express and based on [Stripe](https://github.com/stripe/stripe-node).

 ## Tech Stack